fatbotorg/fatbot/README.md

-# Fat Bot - more updates
+# Fat Bot - even more updates

 The Telegram bot that keeps you lean
 ---